-- 34. Annual assembly: There shall be an annual assembly of the whole community to review the affairs of the community in general and the council in particular.
-The Deacon Retreat Committee shall plan the annual assembly. - 35.
-The date, time, and place of each annual assembly shall be determined at the previous annual assembly and announced to the membership at the meeting. - 36.
-The official call to the annual assembly, listing date, time, and place, shall be sent to all members by the council least 30 days prior to the annual assembly. - 37.
+- 31. Annual Assembly: There shall be an annual assembly of the whole Community to review the affairs of the Community in general and the Council in particular. - 32.
+The date, time, and place of each annual assembly shall be determined at the previous annual assembly and announced to the membership at the meeting. - 33.
+The official call to the annual assembly, listing date, time, and place, shall be sent to all members by the council least 60 days prior to the annual assembly. - 34.
 If any items of concern to the community come up for a vote during the annual assembly, all members of the community are eligible to vote on the issue.
 The quorum shall consist of 25 percent of all members in the community, that is, the deacons, their wives, and widows of deacons.
 Matters to be voted on will be determined by the Executive Committee and approved by the chairperson of the council.
 Provision for the granting of proxies will be provided.